EXP-code/EXP-container/README.md

 # EXP-container

 Recipes for creating Apptainer/Singularity and Docker containers for EXP.
-We provide examples for two strategies:
+We provide examples for three strategies:
 1. *Native* - EXP is built from source on the host and installed in the container
-2. *HPCCM* - EXP is built inside of the containr using NVidia HPC Container Maker
+2. *HPCCM* - EXP is built inside of the container using NVidia HPC Container Maker
+3. *Docker* - A docker image is built using EXP.
+We provide an HPCCM recipe for the Dockerfile.

 These recipes are still _experimental_.
 Please help us make these better by posting issues on the GitHub repository and contributing